2020-2021 Focus on Vermont

 - Because of unexpected events regarding race relations in the life of our state (Vermont), the April Forum focusing on Fair and Impartial Policing will need to be rescheduled for a later time in our 2021-2022 season.
 This month I am pleased to inform you that leaders of the NAACP in Vermont – Mia Schultz of the Rutland County Chapter, and Steffen Gillom of the Windam County Chapter – will be our guests to share their thoughts about priorities, major issues, and concerns affecting Black Vermonters and Vermonters of Color.

-- In the summer of 2019, Vermont state senators, representatives and citizens met at Hartford Union High School in Hartford, Vermont to form the Social Equity Caucus to advocate for the creation and passage of social justice legislation affecting people of color.
-We shall hear and discuss what progress has been made from its founding members, State Representative Kevin Christie, State Representative Brian China, and State Representative Lucy Rogers.
+In the summer of 2019 Vermont state senators, representatives and citizens met at Hartford Union High School in Hartford, Vermont to form the Social Equity Caucus to advocate for the creation and passage of social justice legislation affecting people of color.
+We shall hear and discuss what progress has been made from its founder, State Representative Kevin Christie, and other Caucus members.

 Good Shepherd Lutheran Church – 273 Vt Route 15 – PO Box 495 – Jericho, VT 05465